Our history

 Sir Charles believed in a place where emergencies needn’t cost lives or money, declaring that his city would have a free ambulance service for everyone.

-This vision was a gift that has held for 96 years.
+This vision is a gift that has held for almost 100 years.